MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-event-collection.md

     |**dhost**     |   The computer receiving the event, such as the domain controller      |
     |**duser**     |    The user authenticating     |

-    The order isn't important for the *Extension* part
+    The order isn't important for the *Extension* part.

 - You must have a custom key and **keyLable** for the following fields:

     - `EventSource`
-    - `Reason or Error Code`` = The result code of the NTLM
+    - `Reason or Error Code` = The result code of the NTLM

 ### Splunk